 The National Collections Facility project seeks to safeguard the future of Scotland's renowned national collection.

 The facility will be a place where we look after our country’s greatest art.
-This entirely new centre will deliver world-class services for staff, researchers and visitors.
+This entirely new centre will deliver world-class services for staff, researchers, visitors and the community.
 It will provide state-of-the-art spaces for conservation and study, as well as the management and distribution of Scotland’s art.

 The National Galleries of Scotland plan to redevelop the indicated site at Granton as the location of its new facility.
 This site, within the bounds of the Central Development Area of the Edinburgh Waterfront regeneration project, currently lies empty.